Vanderscycle/tutorials-papers/docker-Kubernetes/dockerPaper.md

 ```
 docker pull mongo
 ```
+### Volumes
+Before moving on let's talk about data permanence and how docker volumes allows us to do just that because otherwise once a container is stopped all the information inside that container is lost.

 Confirm that the image is available locally and run an instance of docker with a volume for data permanence.
 Its important to know that -v means volume and {location local machine}:{location container files}.
 In the example bellow we created volume on root at /data/bin which after the container's creation should allow you to see the folder populated with files.
 You will have to manually remove the files when the container is deemed not necessary anymore
 ```
 # we named the container mango